katylava/bujo-templates/README.md

+Current status: Brand new, proof of concept, not usable

 I have a really hard time setting up new month pages in my "bullet journal" (in quotes because I don't really do it "right") by hand.
 I created this project so I could just print out the pages and tape them into my journal, instead of not